statpascal/spc/readme.md

 Linux calling conventions on these architectures so the generated code does *not* work under Windows oder MacOS.

+As a toy project, a code generator for the TI99/4A (see next section) is in development.

 A typical Statpascal implementation of the QuickSort algorithm looks like:

     program qsortvec;